-Any variations in contract work, claims, incentive payments are included in the transaction price if it is highly probable that a significant reversal of revenue will not occur once associated uncertainties are resolved.
+Any variations in contract work, claims, incentive payments are included in the transaction price if it is (Currency: Indian rupees in crore)

+highly probable that a significant reversal of revenue will not occur once associated uncertainties are resolved.

 Consideration is adjusted for the time value of money if the period between the transfer of goods or services and the receipt of payment exceeds twelve months and there is a significant financing benefit either to the customer or the Group.